-How to Stop your Dog Jumping Up Using Positive Reinforcement
+How to Stop Your Dog Jumping Up: Positive Reinforcement Training Tips

 Dogs are social creatures, and it’s common for them to jump up to greet their owners and other people.
 However, jumping up can become a problem when it is excessive, uncontrolled, or unwanted, especially if it causes damage to clothing, skin, or household items.
 The good news is that you can teach your dog to stop jumping up using positive reinforcement training!